Skip to content

 Major Concepts

-• dbt uses a template mechanism, functions and a set of features to organize SQL and cross reference them.
+• dbt uses a template mechanism (jinja), functions and a set of features to organize SQL and cross reference them.

-• Models: basic building block of the business logic.
-Includes materialized tables and views, and SQL files.
-Models can reference each other and use templates and macros
+• Models: are the basic building blocks of the business logic.
+They includes materialized tables and views, and SQL files.
+Models can reference each others and use templates and macros.

-The table lists when to use View vs Table:
+The table below lists when to use View vs Table:

 View Table